lassewp/lassewp/README.md

 AP Graduate in Computer Science
 -------------------------------

-* 🌍  I'm based in Denmark
+* 🌍  I'm based and work in Denmark
 * 🖥️  See my portfolio at [willaume.net](https://willaume.net)
 * ✉️  You can contact me at [lasse@willaume.net](mailto:lasse@willaume.net)
 * 🧠  I'm learning machine learning and NextJS